escanoru/AS_telegraf_4TH/README.md

 ---------------------------
 1. Download this project to your ansible instance
 2. Open the ```th_cluster_inventory.ini``` file and add 1 master(only 1 master is needed) and the workers running on your TH cluster
-3. Optional step, open ```main_static.yml``` and fill the variables with the apropriate information.
+3. Open the ```main_static.yml``` file and fill the variables with the apropriate information.
 4. Run the playbook by running the command below:
 ```sh
 time sudo ansible-playbook -i th_cluster_inventory.ini main_static.yml -k
 ```
-  or run the following to enter the variables values thorugh command prompt:
+  Alternatively you can run the following to enter the variables values through command prompt:

 ```sh
 time sudo ansible-playbook -i th_cluster_inventory.ini main_dynamic.yml -k